mebappy1/mebappy1/README.md

 ## 🚀 About Me
-I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
+I’m a Mern stack Web developer who is passionate about making error-free websites with 100% client satisfaction.
 I love to solve real-world problems.
-I am strategic, goal-oriented, and always work with an end goal in mind.
+I am strategic, goal-oriented, and I always work with an end goal in mind.
 I pride myself on doing quality work and maintaining excellent communication.
 Most of the time I work with HTML, CSS, Tailwind, JavaScript, React, Firebase, Node JS, and MongoDB.

 ## 👨‍💻 Skills & Experiance: